Ipstenu/dreamobjects/readme.txt

 <strong>What does it backup?</strong>

-Your database and your wp-content folder.
+Your database and your `wp-content` folder.

-In a perfect world it would also backup your wp-config.php and .htaccess, but those are harder to grab since there aren't constant locations.
+In a perfect world it would also backup your `wp-config.php` and `.htaccess`, but those are harder to grab since there aren't consistent locations.

 <strong>How big a site can this back up?</strong>